anikolic1/PersonalWebsite/README.md

 ### Tools
 I used Node.js to install and run the SCSS precompiler.
 I wrote a small npm script that watches my SCSS files and precompiles them as I write.
-I also installed the VS Code Live Server extension to watch my site change as I'm writing the code.
+I also installed the VSCode Live Server extension to watch my site change as I'm writing the code.
 Other than that I used git for version control and VSCode as a file editor.

 ## Planned Features